 The Statutes of the EAFP

-2 – The objectives of the EAFP are to promote exchange of knowledge and co-ordination in any field related to fish and shellfish pathology.
-Pathology in this sense comprehends activities on research, diagnostics, and control of diseases and disorders, as well as on welfare of fish and shellfish, including training and dissemination of knowledge in these activities.
+2 – The objectives of the EAFP are to promote the exchange of knowledge and coordination in any field related to fish and shellfish pathology.
+Pathology in this sense comprehends activities on research, diagnostics, and control of diseases and disorders, as well as on the welfare of fish and shellfish, including training and dissemination of knowledge in these activities.

 3 – These objectives shall be pursued by any media and communication tool that can help to achieve them, including regular meetings between members on subjects mentioned above, publications, courses, news and updates through the EAFP official communication media, electronic devices and platforms, etc.

 4 – Membership shall be open to all persons working within the field of fish and shellfish pathology; students of fish and shellfish pathology and organisations, companies, agencies or other associations with an interest in maintaining the objectives of the EAFP.
 Consequently, there will be the following categories of Members:

 To be a regular member, a person must hold at least a Bachelor’s Degree from a university or college, or have had training and experience equivalent to that level, and must be active in the field of the EAFP.

 To be elected from outstanding fish pathologists or members that have given extraordinary service to the EAFP.
 The election of honorary members must have the unanimous agreement of the council.
 The honorary members have all the rights of a regular member and are exempt from any fee.